EU - Gender equality

 The EUI are gradually increasing the share of ODA disbursed for gender-equality focused projects

-Then in November 2020, the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy put forward the EU's new Action Plan on Gender Equality and Women's Empowerment in External Action 2021–2025 (GAP III).
-GAP III is based on five pillars:
+In November 2020, the EC and the High Representative of the Union for Foreign Affairs and Security Policy put forward the EU's new Action Plan on Gender Equality and Women's Empowerment in External Action 2021–2025 (GAP III).
+GAP III will be based on five pillars:

-- Implementing a shared strategic vision and close cooperation with member states and partners at multilateral, regional, and country-level.
+- Implementing a shared strategic vision and close cooperation with Member States and partners at multilateral, regional, and country-levels;

-- Having the EU lead by example by establishing gender-responsive and gender-balanced leadership at top political and management levels.
+- Having the EU lead by example by establishing gender-responsive and gender-balanced leadership at top political and management levels; and

 - Setting up a quantitative, qualitative, and inclusive monitoring system to increase public accountability, ensure transparency and access to information on its assistance to gender equality worldwide.

 In NDICI, the development instrument for 2021-2027, gender will be addressed in several ways through the Global Challenges thematic budget line, including through support to SRHR and child protection systems, and through provisions for protection against GBV, particularly in situations of instability.
 Additionally, gender equality is mainstreamed as a priority for geographic programming.